The TruEnd-procedure: Treating trailing zero-valued balances in credit data: Illustrating the TruEnd-procedure using real-world data

-Following \autoref{sec:results_optimisation}, we duly select the optimal policy $b^*=300$ in serving as the portfolio-wide cut-off for identifying the start times of TZB-periods; i.e., $b^*$ is the `best' small-balance definition.
+Following \autoref{sec:results_optimisation}, we duly select the optimal policy $b^*=300$ in serving as the portfolio-wide cut-off for identifying TZB-periods within the mortgage\footnote{In this impact study, we restrict our attention only to the mortgage dataset in the interest of brevity.} dataset.
+Put differently, $b^*$ is the `best' small-balance definition in identifying the start times of TZB-periods.
 However, this $b^*$-policy is selectively applied in that the resulting TZB-periods are discarded only for terminated accounts, i.e., write-offs and settlements.
-Doing so is deemed prudent in limiting the potential for unwittingly `overwriting' the observed reality (or data) when discarding records, at least beyond what is necessary.
+Doing so is deemed prudent in limiting the potential for unwittingly overwriting the observed reality (or data) when discarding records, at least beyond what is necessary.
 Furthermore, it so happens that these terminated accounts constitute 83\% of identified TZB-cases, while the remaining minority cases are still active (or right-censored) by the end of the sampling window.
 This rather high prevalence of terminated accounts within TZB-cases actually corroborates the original description of the problem; i.e., operational and/or system failures can delay the timely closure of accounts, thereby corrupting their observed endpoints.